-Again, "min" represents the minimum called for by the curriculum guidelines, and "max" represents the greatest emphasis one might expect in the typical case of a student who chooses to undertake optional work in that area or who graduates from a school that requires its students to achieve mastery beyond that required by the curriculum reports.
-Both "min" and "max" values refer to what can be reasonably expected in the general case.
-For any individual student or degree program, the "min" value might be as low as zero and the "max" value might be as high as five, regardless of prevailing curricular standards.
+Again, min represents the minimum called for by the curriculum guidelines, and max represents the greatest emphasis one might expect in the typical case of a student who chooses to undertake optional work in that area or who graduates from an institution that requires its students to achieve mastery beyond that required by the curriculum reports.
+Because the difference between the min and max values can be large, programs with the same degree name may differ substantially because of the local choices made in determining their requirements.
+Both min and max values refer to what can be reasonably expected in the general case.
+For any individual student or degree program, the min value might be as low as zero and the max value might be as high as five, regardless of prevailing curricular standards.

 3.1.1.
-What the tabular comparison represents
+How the Table Values Were Determined

-Tables 3.1 and 3.2 represent the consensus of judgment reached by the CC2004 Joint Task Force.
-The task force formulated this consensus from an examination of the discipline-specific body of knowledge found in the most recent curriculum volume for each of the computing disciplines: computer engineering, computer science, information systems, information technology, and software engineering.
-It used the results of that examination to define the topical elements of the two tables.
-That examination also heavily influenced the numerical values assigned to each topic for each discipline.
-The discipline-specific bodies of knowledge provide some quantifiable data concerning the minimum coverage called for by each
+Tables 3.1 and 3.2 represent the consensus of judgment reached by the CC2005 Joint Task Force.
+The task force formulated this consensus from an examination of the discipline-specific body of knowledge found in the most recent curriculum volume for each of the computing disciplines: computer engineering,

 Knowledge Area CE CS IS IT E

 max min max min max min max min max

 Organizational Theory 0 0 0 0 1 4 1 2 0 0

-Management of Info Systems Organ'tion 0 0 0 0 3 5 0 0 0 0

 Decision Theory 0 0 0 0 3 3 0 1 0 0

 Organizational Behavior 0 0 0 0 3 5 1 2 0 0

 Organizational Change Management 0 0 0 0 2 2 1 2 0 0

-E-business 0 0 0 0 4 5 1 2 0 3

 General Systems Theory 0 0 0 0 2 2 1 2 0 0

 Risk Management (Project, safety risk) 2 4 1 1 2 3 1 4 2 4

 Project Management 2 4 1 2 3 5 2 3 4 5

+Business Models 0 0 0 0 4 5 0 0 0 0

-Analysis of Business Requirements 0 1 0 1 5 5 1 2 0 2
+Functional Business Areas 0 0 0 0 4 5 0 0 0 0

-Embedded Systems 2 5 0 3 0 0 0 1 0 4
+Evaluation of Business Performance 0 0 0 0 4 5 0 0 0 0

 Circuits and Systems 5 5 0 2 0 0 0 1 0 0

 Electronics 5 5 0 0 0 0 0 1 0 0

 Digital Signal Processing 3 5 0 2 0 0 0 0 0 2

 VLSI design 2 5 0 1 0 0 0 0 0 1

-HW testing and fault tolerance 5 0 0 0 0 0 2 0 0
+HW testing and fault tolerance 3 5 0 0 0 0 0 2 0 0

-Mathematical foundations 5 4 5 2 4 2 4 4 5
+Mathematical foundations 4 5 4 5 2 4 2 4 3 5

-Interpersonal communication 4 1 3 3 5 3 4 3 4
+Interpersonal communication 3 4 1 4 3 5 3 4 3 4

-Table 3.2: Comparative weight of non-computing topics across the five kinds of degree programs discipline for each topic.
+Table 3.2: Comparative weight of non-computing topics across the five kinds of degree programs computer science, information systems, information technology, and software engineering.
+It used the results of this examination to define the topical elements of the two tables.
+That examination also heavily influenced the numerical values assigned to each topic for each discipline.
+The discipline-specific bodies of knowledge provide some quantifiable data concerning the minimum coverage called for by each discipline for each topic.
 However, they do not provide information that is sufficient to permit any useful calculation of the relative emphasis each discipline places on a given topic.

-To obtain useful indications of the relative emphasis each discipline places on a given topic, it was necessary that we apply our best judgment as to how to integrate various hard and soft factors into a meaningful metric.
+To generate useful indications of the relative emphasis each discipline places on a given topic, it was necessary that we apply our best judgment as to how to integrate various hard and soft factors into a meaningful metric.
 Hard factors are the numerical specifications found in the discipline-specific bodies of knowledge.
 Soft factors include: